jisungbin/ComposeInvestigator/documentation/docs/internals.md

-# Under the Hood

-WIP
+# ComposeInvestigator Internals

+ComposeInvestigator is built by utilizing the Kotlin Compiler Plugin and the open source of the Compose Compiler.

+(TODO)